 Powiśle is also a student area, mostly because of the nearby Warsaw University Library.
 This building is an important landmark that you cannot miss.
 Its architecture is a mix of steel, concrete and glass with walls full of plants.
 Inside you will find posters from the Polish School of Posters displayed above your head.
 There is a gallery where you can actually buy original prints of some of them.
 Definitely go to the roof where you have one of the biggest roof gardens in Europe, available from April to October (Dobra 56/66 Street).

 Another important place is right behind the Library.
 It`s the temporary location of the Museum of Modern Art in Warsaw.
-The building looks like a simple white box and it`s covered with interesting artworks.
-All exhibitions are free of charge (Wybrzeże Kościuszkowskie 22 Street).
+The building looks like a simple white box and it`s covered with interesting artworks (Wybrzeże Kościuszkowskie 22 Street).